reeselevine/cts/docs/terms.md

 All of the subcases of a case will run _inside_ the case, essentially as a for-loop wrapping the test function.
 They do _not_ appear individually in `/standalone/` or WPT.

-If `TestBuilder.subcases()` is not used, there is exactly one subcase.
+If `CaseParamsBuilder.beginSubcases()` is not used, there is exactly one subcase per case.

 ## Test Parameters / Params